Looping in Gleam (1)

 I hope all that made sense.

-At this point, you should go and try out Gleam.
 It might be a good idea to write a few loops.
 Maybe figure out how to do the ones I showed without actually looking back at them.
-After that you should have a look at the standard library, which includes several useful looping functions.

 Gleam online playground